MicroStrategy/mstrio/README.md

 ## Versioning
 Functionalities may be added to **mstrio** either in combination with annual MicroStrategy platform releases or through updates to platform releases.
 To ensure compatibility with APIs supported by your MicroStrategy environment, it is recommended to install a version of **mstrio** that corresponds to the version number of your MicroStrategy environment.

 The current version of mstrio is 11.2.1 and is supported on MicroStrategy 2019 Update 4 (11.1.4) and later.
-To leverage the MicroStrategy for RStudio application, mstrio 11.2.1 and MicroStrategy 2019 Update 4 (11.1.4) are required.
+To leverage MicroStrategy for RStudio, mstrio 11.2.1 and MicroStrategy 2019 Update 4 (11.1.4) are required.

 If you intend to use mstrio with MicroStrategy version older than 11.1.4, refer to the [CRAN package archive][cran_archive] to download mstrio 10.11.1, which is supported on:
 * MicroStrategy 2019 (11.1)